Ukudood4/UkudoodSite/README.md

 The pages will include a Home, About Me, Questionaire, Feedback, FAQ, and Projects.
 While the site is a serious representation of my work, it is also meant to be a representation of me and what I appreciate.
 For that reason, there will be some unimportant parts that simply bring me joy, including the FAQ and Questionaire pages.

 ## Home
 This will be a simple page for navigating to the main content of the site.
-It should have an elegant look and features that demonstrate my HTML, CSS, and JavaScript.
+It should have an elegant look and features that demonstrate my HTML, CSS, and JavaScript skills.

 ## About Me
 This will be an informative page that shows my true nature, motivation, and career goals.